 East Berlin, a Pre-Unification Memory

-Interrogation in a small side room, further searches, including through some of my clothes, and, as I later found out, strange anonymous phone calls to several people listed in my diary’s telephone index, permanent confiscation of the dollars, and temporary confiscation of the extra passport followed until, after more than two hours the guards were satisfied they were dealing with a tactless tourist not a major child smuggling criminal.
+Interrogation in a small side room, further searches, including through some of my clothes, and, as I later found out, strange anonymous phone calls to people in various European countries who were listed in my diary’s telephone index.
+The dollars were confiscated permanently, temporary confiscation of the extra passport followed and was returned when I went back through the checkpoint.

 It would have been difficult to visualize a more obvious reminder of a divided city.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.